Attending St. John Fisher College After Degree Completion

 ***Students pursuing a second degree are exempted from the College Core.

 When the requirements are completed, the second degree is awarded and noted on the official transcript with a distinct award date.
 If qualified, based on the cumulative GPA, the second degree may be awarded with honors.
 The student must apply for graduation according to the published deadlines.
-A second diploma is issued and payment of a second graduation fee is required.
+A second diploma is issued.

 Earning an Additional Major after Graduation

 Individuals who have completed a bachelor’s degree at St. John Fisher College may return to complete the requirements for a second major.
 Pursuit of a second major does not qualify for matriculated status and therefore the student is not eligible for any financial aid.
 The decision to pursue a second undergraduate major should be carefully weighed against the benefits of pursuing this new field of study at the graduate level.

 Completion of the requirements for an additional major requires that students complete at least half of the credits for the major at St. John Fisher College and as outlined in the catalog in force at the time they return to the College.
 When the requirements are completed, the second major is noted on the official transcript with a statement indicating the date on which the requirements were completed.